Country Selector

 On: func(ctx context.Context, r doors.RequestInput) bool {

-// read the current input value
+// Read the current input value.

 input := r.Event().Value

-l.options.Update(ctx, l.results(input))
+l.options.Inner(ctx, l.results(input))

 return false